Steven Avery: Appeals

 On February 26, 2019, the Wisconsin Court of Appeals granted Avery's petition requesting that his case be remanded back to the trial court for an evidentiary hearing on his motion for a new trial.
-Zellner posted the news to her Twitter page several hours before, tweeting:“Avery Update: We Won!!!!!!
-Back to the circuit court. #TruthWins @llifeafterten @ZellnerLaw @TManitowoc @michellemalkin #MakingaMurderer.”
+Zellner posted the news to her Twitter page several hours before, tweeting:

+"Avery Update: We Won!!!!!!
+Back to the circuit court. #TruthWins @llifeafterten @ZellnerLaw @TManitowoc @michellemalkin #MakingaMurderer."

 Based on the bone fragments found in the county gravel pit, Zellner proffered a new theory, based on new evidence, to support Avery's upcoming case.
 This began in 2018 when she filed a motion to have "suspected human" bones that were being held by the Wisconsin Department of Justice be tested for DNA.
 The bones came from three different burn piles within the Manitowoc County-owned quarry, and among them was a pelvic-bone fragment.
 New technology used to identify victims in the California wildfires would allow Zellner, if she had won the appeal, to test the bones for Teresa Halbach's DNA.
 However, when the motion was filed, Zellner soon discovered that the state had returned the bones to Halbach's family.

-"By giving them [to the Halbach family] …" Zellner stated to Rolling Stone, "they have just confirmed they believe those bones are human."
+"By giving them [to the Halbach family] ..."
+Zellner stated to Rolling Stone, "they have just confirmed they believe those bones are human."

 Zellner went on to file another motion, saying that the return of the bones to the Halbach family constituted an Arizona v.
-Youngblood violation, which meant that this potentially crucial exculpatory evidence could not be tested."It's a very sneaky way to get evidence destroyed.
-It seems very deliberate that the thinking was, ‘We need to get rid of those bones, but we can't just go in and cremate them ourselves."
+Youngblood violation, which meant that this potentially crucial exculpatory evidence could not be tested.

+"It's a very sneaky way to get evidence destroyed.
+It seems very deliberate that the thinking was, 'We need to get rid of those bones, but we can't just go in and cremate them ourselves.'"

 Zellner's second motion was supported by a "never-before disclosed ledger sheet" indicating that the presence of the bones was not disclosed to Avery's defense team before they were returned to the Halbach family.
 Zellner had fourteen days to file any "supplemental post conviction motions" before Avery's new court date would be set.

-On July 28, 2021, the Court of Appeals for the State of Wisconsin affirmed the Circuit Court's denial of Steven Avery's big brief filed by Zellner, pointing out many misrepresentations contained in that brief.
+On July 28, 2021, the Court of Appeals for the state of Wisconsin affirmed the Circuit Court's denial of Steven Avery's extensive brief filed by Zellner, pointing out many misrepresentations contained in that brief.
 On August 16, 2022, Zellner filed a 149-page motion and third motion for post-conviction relief for the Halbach murder.
 In the motion, Zellner claims to have "new witnesses" that would "provide new and undisputed evidence that directly links Bobby Dassey to the murder of Teresa Halbach."
 Zellner also alleges the prosecution withheld exculpatory evidence from Avery at trial in violation of his constitutional rights.